MacauleyMorgan/Project-Three/README.md

 ## CSS

-Custom CSS styles were utilised to resize and reposition some elements on the site in order to maximise the user experience.
+Custom CSS styles were utilised to resize and reposition some elements on the site in order to maximize the user experience.

 ### Materialize Framework